Journal Prompts for Ostara

 Fortunately, you don’t need much.
 You need something to write with and something to write on, and at journaling’s most basic, that’s it.

 Choose a journal that you like, because if it makes you happy, it will be easier to pick it up and start to fill it with your writing.
-Consider selecting a journal that reflects something you set intentions on for the winter solstice season and beyond.
+Consider selecting a journal that reflects something you set intentions on for the Ostara season and beyond.

 If you want to use your journal as a book of shadows (a collection of resources for your spiritual craft), look for a book where you can add pages.